isomerpages/mse/_issues/4-food.md

 <div>
 	<input type="checkbox" id="title3"  /><label for="title3">Singapore's Food Story: Ensuring and Securing Food Supply</label>
 	<div class="accordion-content">
 		<p>Singapore imports more than 90 percent of our food.
-While Singapore has effective strategies to secure our food supply, we operate in a global environment where we face a multitude of risks such as depleting natural resources, climate change, and unpredictable geopolitical and disease situations such as the ongoing COVID-19 situation.
+While Singapore has put in place strategies to secure our food supply, we operate in a global environment where we face a multitude of risks such as depleting natural resources, climate change, and unpredictable geopolitical and disease outbreak situations such as the ongoing COVID-19 situation.
 To mitigate and overcome these challenges, the collective efforts of the government, industry and public are required to strengthen our food supply resilience.</p>
 		<p>SFA safeguards Singapore’s food supply through three food security strategies, known as the three “food baskets”:</p>
 		<ul>
-			<li><p>Diversify import sources – By diversifying, this reduces our reliance on any single source for any one food item.
+			<li><p>Diversify import sources – By diversifying our food sources, we reduce our reliance on any single source for any one food item.
 Should there be a disruption to any one source, Singapore is in a good position to work with our network of importers to tap on alternative food sources, and ensure that our food supply remains stable.</p>
 			</li>
-			<li><p>Grow local – Local production mitigates our reliance on imports and serves as a buffer in the event supply from our import sources is disrupted.
+			<li><p>Grow local – Local production mitigates our reliance on imports and serves as a buffer in the event of a food supply disruption.
 SFA is supporting the growth of the local agri-food industry by developing spaces for farming, providing funding support, leveraging R&D, grooming local talent and rallying support for local produce.</p>
 			</li>
 			<li><p>Grow overseas – SFA supports Singapore companies to export urban food solutions to other countries so that they can overcome land and manpower constraints and break into new markets.
 These companies can then reap economies of scale and can also export food back to Singapore.
 Some local farms have ventured into Australia, Brunei, Hong Kong, Thailand and China.</p>
 			</li>